0xcapsules/capsule-docs/packages/open-rails-docs/docs/WalletRTC/connection-type-table.md

 - <h3 id="connect-01"><b>Browser Extension</b></h3>
   Provider Injection: the browser-extension injects a global object, such as window.solana, into the web-dapp page, which the dapp then interacts with.
 This was popularized by MetaMask.<br/><br/>

-- ### **Web Wallet** {connect-02}
+- ### Web Wallet { connect-a2 }

   Provider Injection: the web-dapp adds a wallet adapter library.
 This library creates a hidden iframe for the web-wallet, providing the web-wallet with its own separate exeuction environment.
 The wallet adapter library injects a global object, such as window.solana, which the dapp communicates with using the same interface [as above](#connect-01).
 Behind the scenes the iframe and wallet-adapter library communicate with `window.postMessage()` methods.
 This is how Torus wallet works.
-A redirect flow is also possible (dapp -> web-wallet domain -> dapp), where communication is done via encoded query-params included in the URL, although from a UI point of view this solution is less elegant. <br/><br/>
+A redirect flow is also possible (dapp -> web-wallet domain -> dapp), where communication is done via encoded query-params included in the URL, although from a UI point of view this solution is less elegant.

 - <h3 id="connect-03"><b>Mobile Wallet</b></h3>
   WalletRTC: We establish a direct WebRTC connection between the two applications. <br/><br/>